st-rkalinov/Wotlk-Class-Guides/README.md

-# Wotlk-Class-Guides-API
+# Wotlk-Class-Guides Angular Project
-World of Warcfat: Wrath of The Lich King Guides for Every Class (PVP and PVE)
+World of Warcfat: Wrath of The Lich King Guides for Every Class (PVP)